Dave-and-Isaac/killroy-was-here-downloader/README.md

 - 7zip, winrar, or other archive extraction software (for unzipping full movie download)
 - ffmpeg (for teaser download only)

 This script is designed to make the download of your Killroy Was Here nft private data easier.
-Providing a simple download soloution for the full film and unique teaser.
+Providing a simple download solution for the full film and unique teaser.

 ## Prerequisites:

-- Your personal wallet address
+- Your personal wallet address (containing your Killroy nft)
-- Your Killroy token id
+- Your Killroy token id (numeric value of your Killroy nft)
-- Your Killroy token viewing key
+- Your Killroy token viewing key (created at the time of purchase, easily recreated to run this script if you don't have the current one.)

 ### The personal wallet address is the wallet that contains your nft not the collection address.